naivoder/dreamerv3/README.md

 🚫🚧👷‍♀️ Warning: Under Construction 👷‍♂️🚧🚫

 This repository contains a PyTorch implementation of the DreamerV3 algorithm, aimed at providing a more readable and accessible version compared to the official implementations.

 ## Overview

 DreamerV3 is a model-based reinforcement learning algorithm that learns a world model of the environment dynamics, and uses it to train an actor-critic policy from imagined trajectories.
 The algorithm consists of several key components:

-1. A world model that encodes sensory inputs into latent representations and predicts future states and rewards.
+1. A world model that encodes sensory inputs into discrete latent representations and predicts future states and rewards.
 2. An actor network that learns to take actions in the imagined environment.
 3. A critic network that estimates the value of states and actions.
 4. An imagination process that generates trajectories using the learned world model.

 This implementation aims to break down these components into clear, modular parts, making it easier to understand and modify.

 Note: This code is written to handle the Atari environments where observations are images, you will need to modify the networks for environments where the observations are vectors.

 ## Setup and Installation